masternodes/vps/README.md

 Once you have your masternode private key entered, press <font color="Green">Ctrl+X</font> .
 Then press <font color="Green">Y</font> to save, and press Enter to exit.

+Finally, close and restart your Phore wallet so that it will have the new masternode configuration.

 ## Start your masternodes
 A script for starting all masternodes on the VPS has been created at /usr/local/bin/activate_masternodes_phore.sh.
 Run this command after your masternode configuration written above.